marcovisibelli/synthetico/README.md

 # Installing

-just clone the program in a folder.
+Clone the repository into a folder.

 # Running the tests
 To run the application just execute the main.py: